-\textbf{Other polar/tilted structures:} galaxies with extremely tilted or warped stellar disks (denoted as EW) and X-shaped bulges elongated in the vertical direction.
-Since these galaxies are not the primary focus of this study, we did not specifically target them during the selection process and included them only when they could be confused with real PSGs.
-Consequently, our catalog is significantly incomplete for these types of objects.
+Galaxies with extremely tilted or warped stellar disks (denoted as EW) and X-shaped bulges elongated in the vertical direction are sometimes included in studies of polar or tilted structures.
+Since these galaxies are not the primary focus of this study, we did not specifically target them during the selection process and only included them in cases where they might be confused with real PSGs.
+Consequently, our catalog is significantly incomplete with respect to these types of objects.

+Examples of typical galaxies corresponding to each subtype are shown in Fig.~\ref{fig:subtype_ex}.
 In the selection procedure described below, we first identified PSGs as a general class within the DESI Legacy data, and subsequently classified the selected candidates into PSG subtypes based on the morphological attributes outlined above.
 It should be noted, however, that this classification is inherently subjective.
-A quantitative photometric and spectroscopic analysis is required to validate the classification, and will be conducted in subsequent papers.
+A quantitative photometric and spectroscopic analysis is required to validate the classification and will be conducted in subsequent papers.

-\subsection{Selection from the Literature}
+\subsection{Selection from the literature}